 CPA candidates accounting credits hours should be above the intro level, so courses like Principles of Accounting or Introduction to Accounting will not suffice.
 For your licensure, concentrate on courses such as:

 - Financial reporting

 Your business courses can go farther afield.
-These will help broaden your view of the business world and may even inspire you in other ways.
+If you want to beccome a Certified Public Accountant, these will help broaden your view of the business world and may even inspire you in other ways.
 Consider studying subjects such as:

 - Business law

 - Business ethics

 - Organizational psychology

 Confer with your academic in the accounting department to ensure that your business electives are recognized by the State Board of Accountancy as being business-related subjects.
 Keep in mind that courses taken at the master's level likely carry more hourly clout than undergraduate coursework.

 The Oregon State Boards of Accountancy not only demands that CPA candidates take a certain number of courses to become a Certified Public Accountant, but that the education be of a quality recognized by a credible accrediting agency.
 CPA candidates college or university should have received regional accreditation by an institution acknowledged by the State Boards For example, one of these institutions is acceptable: